kuberlogic/docs.kuberlogic.com/docs/configuring/backup-restore.md

 ---

-Backups and restores feature is provided via [Velero](https://velero.io) integration and disabled by default.
-To enable it, follow these steps:
+Backups and restores feature is provided via [Velero](https://velero.io) integration.
 Both file-based and volume snapshot based backups are supported.
+Backups and restores are disabled by default.
+Follow these steps to configure environment and enable backup feature:

 1. Get supported Velero release (follow the [steps](https://velero.io/docs/v1.9/basic-install/) from the official Velero website)